MetaCommunity/mci-dnet-xsd/README-de-setf.md

            would remain synchronized with the registry directory `{BAR}`, insofar as with regards to ASDF system definitions created under `{FOO}`.

-        * In a candid summary of the author's views as with regards to this extension: Altogether, this extension may seem to make for an indeterminate amount of inconvenience for the developer -- as with regards to  _reusability_ of this extension -- such that may be weighed against the merits of the methodology provided, with this extension, for naming and location of system definitions.
-Although any single _methodology_, as of the previous, may be applied as an effective _work around_ for systems distributed to _end users_  -- such that any single _end user_ would not be expected to modify the systems as distributed, in any manner that would interfere with any functional applications of the specific methodology -- it may seem to amount to an indeterminate uncertainty for applications and application developers, moreover as a sort of _virulent_ methodology establishing no too certain analogy to Java classpath handling, in a contrivance in which _system naming_ becomes inherently confounded with _system pathname resolution_ -- and this, if only for a re-use of such existing codebases as would apply such a convention as effectively for encoding of _system relative pathname in system name_ -- furthermore, it introducing an ultimately inconvenient sense of ambiguity to the concept of _system name_ in ASDF.
-For such a simple contrivance in _system definition naming and location_, it may seem to _ask too much_, certainly too much to be deemed ultimately _convenient_ for _re-use_ -- though clearly, it is _novel_.
-In as it reminds of a programming system much pragmatically unlike Common Lisp -- namely, the Java Development Kit -- but it becomes a _novel distraction_, moreover, for the features that this simple extension _does not provide_, in any analogy to features innately available of a Java Development Kit -- such as with regards to  programmatic security  policies for the Java class loader, also as with regards  to _Java archives_, _and so on_.
-It becomes like a distracting exercises in _rote tedium_, then, to apply this extension and not resolve the concerns introduced of this extension, if those may be resolved to any further manner of a pragmatic conclusion.
-In the author's point of view: It begs a metaphor like of an _entrenching tool_ -- albeit, perhaps a magical entrenching tool that can be extended to the farthest reaches of the sky, if it were -- but that is nothing of a metaphor the author would wish to apply for a systems programming task.
-Ideally, it may be far simpler to use a _flat naming scheme_ for system definitions, and not require  that developers would review any specific extensions to ASDF, whether or not to re-use those same extensions, if to simply re-use an existing software component designed originally as to require the same extensions for ASDF.
-All of this becomes an unremarkable sidebar, then, as it is clearly not sufficient to apply an existing convention of _flat system names_ for ASDF system definitions -- insofar as with _some ASDF system definitions_ -- though the latter is really a concise convention.
-It is, then, another plainly exasperating quality of the effective Common Lisp programming environment, moreover another barrier to any -- at least, in a _hypothetical_ sense -- any further commercial adoption of this innately non-integrated, remarkably heterogeneous heap of _software things_ that is become in applications of CLtL2, much to the detriment of any practical reusability.

     *   For bootrstrapping the _hierarchical names_ extension,
         towards some of its original application: